jeceljr/digitalCPUzoo/README.md

 *drv16* is a 16 bit processor that is compatible at the assembly language level with the RV32E standard.

+*drv16b* is a byte wide implementation of drv16 with a reorganized binary for the instructions.
+The goal is to reduce the FPGA resources required at the cost of a lower performance.

 ## Proposed

 *NCPU16* is a 16 bit processor in the spirit of the 8 bit *NCPU* but even more similar